The Texas Chainsaw Massacre 2: Filming

+Post-production

 Several scenes were deleted by director Tobe Hooper due to pacing issues as mentioned on the 2000 Texas Chainsaw Massacre: The Shocking Truth documentary.
-One lengthy scene that was cut from the film involves the Sawyer Clan heading out at night to collect prime meat for their chili by slaughtering movie patrons and a group of rowdy, rioting fans.
+One lengthy scene that was cut from the film involves the Sawyer Clan heading out at night to collect prime meat for their chili by slaughtering patrons exiting a movie theater and a group of rowdy, rioting fans in a parking garage.
 The deleted slaughtering scene featured several elaborate Tom Savini special effects.
-Another deleted scene also includes the American film critic Joe Bob Briggs.
+The deleted scene at the movie theater also includes a cameo by American film critic Joe Bob Briggs.